Disney Cruise Tips You Should Know Before You Go (Video)

 If the carpeting outside your stateroom is right-side up — with the ship funnels pointing forward — you’ll be walking towards the front of the ship.
 The letters on your Key To The World card — LACLA, for example — are a reminder of the order of restaurants (Lumiere’s, Animator’s Palate, Cariocas) you’ll visit each night.
 Keep track of your location on the Disney Dream and Disney Fantasy as well by looking at cabin doors; Starboard (right) rooms have starfish clips, while port (left) rooms have fish clips.

-Water is, strangely, a scarce resource.
+Water is a scarce resource

-There are no water fountains, disposable bottles are pricey and the best place to fill up is at the complimentary soda machines on Deck 9 or 11, which can be far away.
+There are no water fountains, disposable bottles are pricey, and the best place to fill up is at the complimentary soda machines on Deck 9 or 11, which can be far away.
 (The tap water in each room is drinkable, but sinks are often too small to accommodate big bottles.)
 You can bring packs of bottled water, but you’ll have to carry it through embarkation — it cannot be packed with luggage — so consider bringing separate refillable mugs or tumblers to keep soda refills and drinking water separate.

-Time your vacation correctly and you’ll enjoy Star Wars: The Last Jedi or Mary Poppins Returns without having to buy tickets in advance.
+Time your vacation correctly and you’ll enjoy "Star Wars: The Rise of Skywalker"or "Frozen 2"without having to buy tickets in advance.
 Even better?
-Many new Disney, Marvel, Pixar and Star Wars films have 3D showings, allowing guests to experience eye-popping effects on the high seas.
+Many new Disney, Marvel, Pixar, and Star Wars films have 3D showings, allowing guests to experience eye-popping effects on the high seas.

-Grab every Facebook photo while the clock runs out.
+Grab every Facebook photo while the clock runs out

-If you skipped every character meet-and-greet, you’ll still be able to cram in a week’s worth of photos at Til’ We Meet Again, the goodbye show on the final night of each sailing.
-After a short heartwarming performance, loads of Disney characters, princesses and theatre performers will disperse throughout the crowd, posing for photos on a first-come, first-serve basis.
+Even if you skipped every character meet-and-greet, you’ll still be able to cram in a week’s worth of photos at "Til’ We Meet Again," the goodbye show on the final night of each sailing.
+After a short heartwarming performance, loads of Disney characters, princesses, and theatre performers will disperse throughout the crowd, posing for photos on a first-come, first-serve basis.
 The onboard photographers will have already shut down, too, so you can snap as many iPhone pictures as you’d like, making for a full album in one fell swoop.